anhvanthe/2016-10-17-edinburgh/codima-lessons/git/slides_git.md

 ----

-### What use is history?
+### Is history bunk?

 * How can I identify old versions of files?
-* How do I review changes?
+* How do I review changes between commits?
-* How can I recover old versions?
+* How can I recover old file versions?

 ----